Ex-LB Henderson to sue Jets, seeks $3.3M

 Lavigne maintained that Henderson, who had two DUI arrests while playing for the Minnesota Vikings, had no alcohol issues with the Jets.

 Lavigne said his client overslept and was late for a meeting about 10 days before he was placed on the NFI list.
 That, he said, was due to a side effect from a team-prescribed medication for his bipolar disorder.
-Henderson explained that to a Jets official.
+He said Henderson explained that to a Jets official.

 "He said, 'Look, I took these pills last night that your doctor gave me and I woke up a little later this morning.'
 And that was that," said Lavigne, claiming the bipolar disorder didn't affect Henderson's ability to perform.